With spring here, you may have no problem thinking of ideas for your next creative endeavor.

-The best part about each of these mini, right-brain exercises is that they only take about 15-20 minutes and don’t require the skills of Picasso.
-In fact, each one is designed to be done quickly and without reservation so that you can just be yourself and get creative.
+The best part about each of these mini, right-brain creative exercises is that they only take about 15-20 minutes and don’t require the skills of Picasso.
+In fact, each activity is designed to be done quickly and without reservation-and are great for beginners-so that you can just be yourself and get creative.
 Plus in that short amount of time, you’ll have sharpened your skills, which will in turn help you out in future projects that you create.

 In this mini-exercise, first find a quote that you may have heard or that you like.
 Using just a sentence or two from the quote, design a graphic that conveys the feeling of your quote.
 You can use anything to design your graphic; paper, pens, markers, Photoshop, Illustrator.
 It’s entirely up to you.